Roles And Responsibilities

 The scientific advisory boards consists of highly experienced scientists devoted to research in single cell omics analysis.
 In an annual meeting, the scientific advisory boards assesses the progress of scverse and suggests priorities for the next year based on the latests developments in the field.

-Members of the scientific adivsory boards are nominated by the core team.
+Members of the scientific advisory boards are nominated by the core team.

 Decision Making Process